 To do this, users can set a rule that blocks Word (winword.exe) from launching Command Prompt (cmd.exe).

 It’s also recommended to use this rule to block browsers such as Chrome, Internet Explorer and Firefox along with other Microsoft Office products such as Excel (excel.exe), PowerPoint (powerpnt.exe) and Outlook (outlook.exe) from launching Command Prompt.
 You can find instructions to disable command prompt here.

 You can also put the request in for your IT provider to do this for you.

 IT Support Services in Toronto ON

 If you don’t have an IT provider, we would be happy to help.
-We are TUCU, a Toronto IT Support Company for small business and non profit teams of up to 20 people.
+We are TUCU, a Toronto IT Support Company for small business and non profit teams.
 We’ve been solving IT problems since 2003.